aris-mav/NMRInversions.jl/paper/paper.md

 or even programming in general.

-Functionality includes importing data from various NMR instrument formats, performing phase-correction on raw data, fitting multi-exponential curves, and interactively visualizing the results in a straightforward manner.
+Functionality includes importing data from various NMR instrument formats, performing phase-correction on raw data, fitting multi-exponential curves using numerical inversions, and interactively visualizing the results in a straightforward manner.

+It should be noted that the aforementioned inversions should not be confused with harmonic inversions [@mandel1997] used in NMR spectroscopy.
+These can be handled by other packages such as "harminv" (https://github.com/NanoComp/harminv), and are not yet implemented in NMRInversions.jl at the time of writing.

 # Statement of need